 The Canon EOS 6D and the Canon EOS 7D Mark II are two enthusiast cameras that were revealed to the public, respectively, in September 2012 and September 2014.
-Both are DSLR (Digital Single Lens Reflex) cameras that are based on a full frame (6D) and an APS-C sensor.
-Both cameras offer a resolution of 20 megapixel.
+Both are DSLR (Digital Single Lens Reflex) cameras that are based on a full frame (6D) and an APS-C (7D Mark II) sensor.
+Both cameras offer a resolution of 20 megapixels.

 If the front view area (width x height) of the cameras is taken as an aggregate measure of their size, the Canon 7D II is somewhat larger (4 percent) than the Canon 6D.
 Moreover, the 7D Mark II is markedly heavier (18 percent) than the 6D.
 In this context, it is worth noting that both cameras are splash and dust-proof and can, hence, be used in inclement weather conditions or harsh environments.